Probing early structure and model-independent neutrino mass with high-redshift CMB lensing mass maps: Weighing neutrinos with high redshift only lensing maps

 Primary CMB measurements and lensing from Planck combined with BAO have placed constraints on the total neutrino mass of $\sum{m}_\nu\leq0.12\si{eV}$\cite{Aghanim2020} at the $95\%$ level.
 Using the above Fisher formalism, combining CMB-S4 lensing and primary CMB as well as large-scale structure observations from the full DESI BAO would place tighter bounds on the neutrino mass sum with constraints of $\sim 20 \si{meV}$.
 However, as discussed already in \cite{Allison2015,Mishra-Sharma2018}, the constraints of $\sim 20\si{meV}$ are derived in the framework of the $\Lambda$CDM model and are hence, to some extent, model-dependent; extending the model by including effects like dark energy and curvature, which are degenerate with the effects produced by massive neutrinos, can degrade the constraints on neutrino mass significantly.
 These extensions are often required for robust measurement of $\sum{m}_\nu$ because the true lensing power spectrum could include unknown effects induced by non-standard dark energy at low redshifts, which differs from the lensing power spectrum computed assuming $\Lambda\text{CDM}$.
 Such deviations might mimic the neutrino mass signature leading to a biased inference of $\sum{m}_\nu$.

 Rather than extending the $\Lambda$CDM model, we produce forecasts of constraints on $\sum{m}_\nu$ assuming $\Lambda$CDM, but with a lensing map that only contains high redshift information.
 This approach has the advantage of being agnostic about the dark energy model -- assuming only that dark energy is negligible at sufficiently high redshifts -- and is simpler to implement than the alternative of taking into account all the possible dark energy scenarios in the model.
 The intuition behind our method is that since (we assume) the effect of dark energy becomes dominant only at low redshifts, cleaning the low redshift contribution of the lensing maps removes the degeneracy caused by dark energy, leading to an unbiased measurement of $\sum{m}_\nu$.
-Assuming Gaussian errors, we can quantify the bias $B_i$ induced in the inference of a parameter $\theta_i$ using the Fisher formalism as \cite{2008amara}\footnote{Note that Ref.~\cite{2008amara} assumes that the data is biased.
+Assuming Gaussian errors, we can quantify the bias $B_i$ induced in the inference of a parameter $\theta_i$ using the Fisher formalism as \cite{Knox_1998re,Linder_2006,2008amara,Huterer_2007}\footnote{Note that Ref.~\cite{2008amara} assumes that the data is biased.
 On the other hand, this paper assumes that the theoretical model to be fitted to data is biased.
-Thus, we compute the covariance and the Fisher matrix in the equation with biased theoretical spectra.}
+Thus, we compute the covariance and the Fisher matrix in the equation with biased theoretical spectra.
+More explicitly, the theoretic spectra used here assume the $\Lambda$CDM model while the true model describing the data is given by an extension of $\Lambda$CDM with dark energy parametrised by $w_0$ and $w_a$. }

 \\

 Here $F_{ij}$ is the Fisher matrix of Eq. \ref{fisher} obtained from the power spectra assuming $\Lambda\text{CDM}$ parameters and $\Delta{C^{\kappa\kappa}_L}$ is the change in the lensing power spectrum due to dark energy effects.